top of page

 Hope Lutheran Church History

-Hope Lutheran Church has served the Driving Park neighborhood since 1918, when the children and grandchildren of German immigrants moved into the area.
-In the 1960s, the congregation intentionally became a multicultural and intergenerational community of faith, seeking to serve all persons in Driving Park and beyond.
+Since 1918, Hope Lutheran Church has been a steadfast presence in the Driving Park neighborhood, established by the children and grandchildren of German immigrants who settled in the area.
+In the 1960s, the congregation made a deliberate shift to become a multicultural and intergenerational community of faith, committed to serving all people in Driving Park and beyond.

 About the Pastor

 Pastor Smeck is grateful to serve with the people of Hope.
-She is originally from the central Ohio area, growing up in Baltimore.
-She graduated from Ohio State, and attended seminary at Trinity Lutheran Seminary.
+She is originally from the central Ohio area and grew up in Baltimore.
+She graduated from Ohio State and attended seminary at Trinity Lutheran Seminary.

 She returned to Columbus after serving St. Mark Lutheran Church in Ypsilanti, Michigan for